JudeQuintana/terraform-main/centralized_egress_dual_stack_full_mesh_trio_demo/docs/README.md

 ### "What makes this different from traditional IaC?"

 The key innovation is treating infrastructure generation as **computation** rather than configuration.
-The architecture uses pure functions (like compiler passes) to automatically generate O(n²) resources from O(n) specifications.
+Instead of imperative Terraform (explicit resource blocks), this architecture uses pure functions (like compiler passes) to automatically generate O(n²) resources from O(n) specifications.
 See:
 - Academic overview: WHITEPAPER.md, Sections 5 & 6
 - Technical explanation: INNOVATIONS.md, Section 1
 - Theoretical foundation: COMPILER_TRANSFORM_ANALOGY.md